smithgeek/voyager-documentation/docs/validation.md

 ## Scoped services

-If you need to use scoped services during your validation you can inject the `IHttpContextAccessor` and resolve services from that.
+If you need to use scoped services during your validation you can inject the `HttpContext` and resolve services from that.

 ```cs
 public class WeatherForecastRequest